Tanzania

 Economic Impact

-About one third of Tanzania's exports to the EU market are eligible for EBA preferences.
+Share of Tanzania's exports to the EU that were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification